Skip to main content

 The future of invoice factoring

-• Immediate payment on account receivables due
+• Immediate payment on account receivables due.

-• Professional accounts receivable management is included with the service
+• Professional accounts receivable management is included with the service.

-• No financial ceiling; the more invoices you generate, the more funds you receive
+• No financial ceiling; the more invoices you generate, the more funds you receive.

 Non-Recourse Factoring

-Another option to consider when shopping for invoice factoring is non-recourse factoring.
+Another significant advancement in the history of factoring is the development of non-recourse factoringWhat is non-recourse factoring?
 Unlike traditional factoring, in non-recourse factoring, the factor assumes the risk of non-payment by the original debtor.
 If the debtor doesn’t pay the invoice, the business is not required to repay the factor.
 This method allows businesses to obtain immediate liquidity without the liability of potential non-payment by their customers.
 Not all companies that offer non-recourse factoring cover the same liabilities.
-You can find some things to look out for in our blog Top 11 Things to Understand Before Signing A Non-Recourse Factoring Agreement.
+You can find some things to look out for in our blog Top 8 Things to Understand Before Signing A Non-Recourse Factoring Agreement.

 ABOUT eCapital